react-cosmos/react-cosmos/README.md

 }
 ```

-This makes is possible to capture the entire state of an application, persist
+This makes it possible to capture the entire state of an application, persist
 it and then reproduce it in a different session.

 ### Mixins